Looking for your first physiotherapy job?

-If already in a job, you can talk to your local steward about any concerns or workplace issues.
-To find out how to contact your steward call our Enquiry Handling Unit on 020 7306 6666 or email firstname.lastname@example.org.
+If you are already in a job, you can talk to your local steward about any concerns or workplace issues.
+To find out how to contact your steward call our Enquiries Team (ET) on 020 7306 6666 or email firstname.lastname@example.org.

 You can also pose professional questions and discuss your job-hunting or working experiences with other recent graduates through your dedicated discussion forum on interactiveCSP.